KikodaCode/kikoda-cdk-constructs/API.md

 - *Type:* string

-Specifying a codeartifacts ARN here will enable asset phase of the pipeline to access that codeartifacts repository.
+Specifying a codeartifact ARN here will enable asset phase of the pipeline to access that codeartifact repository.

-This includes adding approprate roles and leveraging an assumed role for the docker build so that the docker build can pull from codeartifacts.
+This includes adding approprate roles and leveraging an assumed role for the docker build so that the docker build can pull from codeartifact.

 ---